2017 will see the first use of digital identity schemes by the Member States within the European Union.

 This framework is a valuable asset for the economies of the 31 member countries of the European Union and the European Economic Area.
 However, the truth is …it still needs to be implemented effectively.

 This is both a challenge and a promise in a market of more than 500 million citizens.

 One of the most innovative and expected aspects of the Regulation is the possibility of accessing many services throughout Europe using the same national digital identity, whether public or private, provided that it has been officially recognized by the authorities of the country where it is currently in use.

-That is, it is recognized as part of an official national digital identity scheme in the country of origin and provides a level of security equivalent to that required by the host country.
+It is recognized as part of an official national digital identity scheme in the country of origin.
+It provides a level of security equivalent to that required by the host country.

 Put it this way:

-Being able to authenticate using a public or private digital identity in its own country when accessing the online services of public administrations across Europe marks a decisive step.
+Being able to authenticate using a public or private digital identity in its own country when accessing public administrations' online services across Europe marks a decisive step.

 Here's the most important part.

 Then, benefiting from common rules for the mutual recognition of digital signatures, stamps, or certificates by relying on a network of approved trustworthy providers reduces barriers to digital transactions and increases the adoption of new services across borders.